Regeleardealului/sql_projects/coffee_shop/Readme.md

    kaggle datasets download -d username_of_the_dataset_provider/name_of_the_dataset_on_kaggle

 ### Database
 For this project, I used PostgreSQL as the database to store and manage the data.
+Firstly I have created the schema for the tables, which can be viwed in `structure.sql` file and the queries I solved are present inside the `queries.sql` file.